Showing Grace

 I have a gift for you today.
 For a limited time, I invite you to download and read a chapter of my powerful book, Lean Into Grace, right here.
 This chapter will help change the way you see the work God has placed in front of you and inspire you to show grace as you seek him in this work.
 Download this chapter for free with promo code GRACE right here.
 I pray it blesses you!

-Attention, all moms and daughters!
+Calling all moms and daughters!

-My (now) 12-year-old daughter Bekah and I wrote a mother-daughter devotional book together.
-We hope to help moms and daughters connect and grow in faith together.
-Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith includes 60 devotions with Scripture, commentaries from both of us, conversation starters, and even a shared journaling section.
+Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
+We have written two mother-daughter devotionals together.
+Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.